Tornadogenesis: Landspouts

-Landspouts are tornadoes that do not form from supercells and are similar in appearance and structure to fair-weather waterspouts with the exception that they form over land instead of water.
-They are thought to form in a manner similar to that of weaker waterspouts in that they form during the growth stage of convective clouds by the ingestion and tightening of boundary layer vorticity by the cumuliform tower's updraft.
+Landspouts are tornadoes that do not form from mesocyclones.
+They are similar in appearance and structure to fair-weather waterspouts, except that they form over land instead of water.
+They are thought to form similarly to weaker waterspouts in that they form during the growth stage of convective clouds by the ingestion and tightening of boundary layer vorticity by the cumuliform tower's updraft.

 Mesovortices

 QLCS

-Tornadoes sometimes form with mesovortices within squall lines (QLCS, quasi-linear convective systems), most often in middle latitudes regions.
-Mesocyclonic tornadoes may also form with embedded supercells within squall lines.
+Tornadoes sometimes form from mesovortices within squall lines (QLCS, quasi-linear convective systems), most often in middle latitudes regions.
+Mesocyclonic tornadoes may also form from embedded supercells within squall lines.

 Tropical cyclones

 Mesovortices or mini-swirls within intense tropical cyclones, particularly within eyewalls, may lead to tornadoes.
-Embedded supercells may produce mesocyclonic tornadoes in the right front quadrant or particularly in certain situations with outer rainbands.
+Embedded supercells may produce mesocyclonic tornadoes in the right front quadrant of the cyclone, or in certain situations within its outer rainbands.

 Fire whirls and pyro-tornadogenesis

-Most fire or volcanic eruption induced whirlwinds which are not tornadic vortices, however, on rare occasion circulations with large wildfires, conflagrations, or ejecta do reach an ambient cloud base, and in extremely rare cases pyrocumulonimbus with tornadic mesocyclones have been observed.
+Most fire or volcanic eruption–induced whirlwinds are not tornadic vortices.
+However, on rare occasion, circulations with large wildfires, conflagrations, or ejecta do reach an ambient cloud base.
+In extremely rare cases, pyrocumulonimbi with tornadic mesocyclones have been observed.